kinecosystem/partners-docs/docs/api/BALANCE.md

 ```
 <!--END_DOCUSAURUS_CODE_TABS-->

+>**NOTES:**
+>* The `Observer` object sends a first update with the last known balance, and then opens a connection to the blockchain network to receive subsequent live updates.
 >* Make sure to add balance observer only when required (for example when app UI need to show updated balance) and remove the observer as soon as possible to avoid keeping open network connection.

 When you're done listening to balance changes, remove the observer:

 <!--DOCUSAURUS_CODE_TABS-->